psx95/learning-go/organizing-programs/packages.md

 *NOTE: As a reminder, a Go module is any directory with `go.mod` file inside it.*

+#### Important environment variables in Go
+ - GOROOT: Location where Go is installed on your system.
+This is used to find Go binaries and libraries.
+ - GOPATH: Location of the Go workspace.
+This is where all the Go code resides.

 #### Using packages in Go

 ##### Package declaration